bloch-elkouby-lab/website/research/presentations.md

 <h2 id="Presentation">Conference presentations</h2>

-Jaime Delgadillo, **Bloch-Elkouby, S.**.
-Paper 3: A cross-cultural examination of suicide risk factors to inform personalized and culturally-adapted risk management practice.
-International Examples of Productive Practice-Research Networks (CE) [Panel [In Person]]
+Jaime Delgadillo, **Bloch-Elkouby, S.** A cross-cultural examination of suicide risk factors to inform personalized and culturally-adapted risk management practice.
+Paper is presented in person at panel named International Examples of Productive Practice-Research Networks (CE).

 **Bloch-Elkouby, S.**, Gomes de Siqueira, A., Johnson, B., <ins>Jones, A, Chen, J.</ins>, Lok, B., &amp; Galynker, I. The impact of patients’ race and clinicians’ implicit racial biases on the alliance and clinical judgment with high-risk patients: a cutting edge virtual human interactions study.
 In S. Eberhardt & T. Steinbrenner (chair) _Preventing Setbacks: Using AI and LLMs to Address Negative Developments in Mental Health Care_.
 Paper in a panel presented at the 2025 annual conference of SPR in Krakow, Poland.